-Assistant Administrator for Global Strategies
+Assistant Administrator for the Office of Global Strategies

 Paul Fujimura was named Assistant Administrator for the Office of Global Strategies in May 2013.
 He leads a workforce located in more than 20 offices around the world and is responsible for collaboratively working with international partners to secure the global transportation network as TSA continues to grow as a risk-based, intelligence-driven counterterrorism agency.

-Fujimura joined TSA in 2010, after five years at DHS headquarters with the Office of International Affairs where he served as Chief of Staff and Director for Asia/Pacific policy.
-Before coming to DHS, Fujimura served as Regional Affairs Officer for Asia for the State Department Office of the Coordinator for Counterterrorism.
+Fujimura joined TSA in 2010, after five years at DHS headquarters with the Office of International Affairs where he served as Chief of Staff and Director for Asia/Pacific Policy.
+Before coming to DHS, Fujimura served as Regional Affairs Officer for Asia for the State Department's Office of the Coordinator for Counterterrorism.
 In that capacity, he provided policy oversight of U.S. counterterrorism plans and initiatives.
 As a foreign service officer, Fujimura was assigned to the U.S. Embassy in Moscow, Russia.